Compiletest

 Building auxiliary crates

 It is common that some tests require additional auxiliary crates to be compiled.
-There are multiple headers to assist with that:
+There are multiple directives to assist with that:

 aux-build